Shop

 2. Current-generation capability.
 Autonomous flight modes and mission planning are now standard expectations for middle school and high school CTE drone work.
 A platform that hasn't gained new capabilities in many years can't deliver state-of-the-art technology to today's classrooms.

 5. A competition pathway designed for the platform.
-Multi-vendor competitions design for the lowest common denominator and stack fees on the drone purchase.
+Multi-vendor competitions design for the lowest common denominator of drone capabilities and stack fees on the drone purchase.
 A built-in competition fits the drone, evolves with it, and adds no fees.

 How Hopper Fits a Tello or Mambo Classroom